devops-education/Challenges-in-DevOps-Education/README.md

 You are more than welcome to contribute as well:

  - star this repository if you like it
- - share your ideas via issue or [Slack](https://devops-education.slack.com/archives/C01RJV66G4V)
+ - share your challenge (or recommendation) via issue or [Slack](https://devops-education.slack.com/archives/C01RJV66G4V)
- - have a look at the [help wanted issues](https://github.com/devops-education/Challenges-in-Devops-Education/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) if you would like to code (ping us on [Slack](https://devops-education.slack.com/archives/C01RJV66G4V) if there are not any).

 Please have a look at CONTRIBUTING.md for further suggestions and guidelines.